Skip to main content

 messageListView.setMessageViewHolderFactory(CustomMessageViewHolderFactory())

-MessageListView handles loading and empty states out-of-box.
+MessageListView handles loading and empty states out of the box.
 If you want to customize these, you can do it at runtime.

-Let's consider an example when you want to set a custom empty state:
+Let's consider an example where you want to set a custom empty state:

 val textView = TextView(context).apply {